Payment for School Meals

-- If children are absent, their dinner money is credited for the following meal
+- If children are absent, their dinner money is credited for the following meal(s)

 - Refunds may only be given, for credits at the end of the term, or if a child is leaving this school to attend another

 - Income Support

-· Income-related Employment and Support Allowance
+- income-related Employment and Support Allowance

-· Support under Part VI of the Immigration and Asylum Act 1999
+- support under Part VI of the Immigration and Asylum Act 1999

-· The Guaranteed element of State Pension Credit
+- the guaranteed element of Pension Credit

-- Child Tax Credit (provided you’re not also entitled to Working Tax Credit, and have an annual gross income, of no more than £16,190)
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)